danamini/PioneerRgbAmpMonitor/README.md

  # Pioneer RGB Amp Monitor
-A visual monitor using a Adafruit RGB display on a Raspberry Pi.
-The simple python code allows you to replicate your Pioneer AV Receivers display on a AdaFruit RGB Display.
+This project allows you to display key information, in realtime, from your Pioneer AV Receiver on a RGB LED display.
+Using an Adafruit RGB display and Raspberry Pi this python code allows you to connect your Pioneer receiver and integrate and read the status of your device.

-The project uses your Pioneer receivers telnet port to integrate and read the current status of your device.
+Information such as the current volume, input source, front line display, video and audio settings are displayed on the RGB display.
+The RGB display is updated as you use your reciever, for example changing the input source as you select different devices on you reciever.

-The code has been tested using a Pioneer VSX-925.
-It is likely to work on other 900/1000 range models.
+The code has been tested using a Raspberry Pi 2 and 3 and Pioneer VSX-925.
+It is likely that it will work on other 900/1000 range models, although see the notes below.

-More information, images, parts list and unit tests to be added shortly.
+You'll need to make sure you Pioneer reciever is connected to your local network and the Pi can see it.

 ## Hardware
 You'll need a Raspberry Pi (2 or 3), an Adafruit RGB matrix, a 64x32 RGB LED display, and a network connected Pioneer VSX Receiver.